×

 • Exercise or stress tests: These tests involve walking on a treadmill or riding a stationary bike while an ECG is being done.
 This helps to see how the heart reacts to physical activity and whether you have valve disease symptoms during exercise.

-• Cardiac catheterization: This test is used rarely to see how severe the aortic valve disease is and see what other tests could not diagnose.
+• Cardiac catheterization: This test is used infrequently to assess the severity of aortic valve disease and to diagnose conditions that other tests cannot.
 A thin, flexible tube is inserted into a blood vessel in the groin or arm and guided to the heart.
-This gives more details about blood flow and dynamics of the heart ,how well the heart is working.
+This provides more details about blood flow and the heart’s dynamics, as well as its overall functioning.

 The treatment involves aortic valve surgery.
 Doctors will use an anaesthetic to put you in a sleep-like state before surgery.
 They will connect you to a heart-lung bypass machine.
 This machine will keep the blood pumping through your body during the aortic valve surgery.
 The surgery done could be either one of the following:

-Open-heart surgery: a surgical cut called an incision will be made at the middle of the chest to reach the heart.
+Open-heart surgery: A surgical cut called an incision will be made through the middle of the chest to reach the heart.

-Minimally invasive heart surgery: Here smaller incisions are made.
+Minimally invasive heart surgery involves making smaller incisions.
 It uses a “J” incision.
-This type of surgery does not involve cutting any significant muscle or breaking any bone.
-Resultantly you may have a faster recovery.
+This type of surgery does not involve cutting any significant muscle or breaking any bones.
+Resultantly, you may have a faster recovery.

-If you have very mild symptoms, you may not need surgery, instead you may be prescribed medications to manage the symptoms.
+If you have very mild symptoms, you may not need surgery.
+Instead, you may be prescribed medications to manage the symptoms.
 You may be prescribed blood thinners or blood pressure medications.
-Some people may be prescribed antiarrhythmics or medications that manage your heart’s rhythm.
+Some people may be prescribed antiarrhythmics or medications that manage their heart’s rhythm.

 Aortic Valve Surgery Procedure

-• Aortic valve repair: This is done with an open heart surgery.
-The surgery may involve patching holes or tears in the aortic valve cusps, adding support to the roots of the valve, separate valve cusps that have connected together, remove tissue to allow the valve to close more tightly, and reinforce the annulus which is a ring around the valve.
+• Aortic valve repair: This is done with an open-heart surgery.
+The surgery may involve patching holes or tears in the aortic valve cusps, adding support to the roots of the valve, separating valve cusps that have connected together, removing tissue to allow the valve to close more tightly, and reinforcing the annulus, which is a ring around the valve.

 • Transcatheter aortic valve implantation: This is also called balloon valvuloplasty and is done to repair the valve.
-A thin flexible tube called a catheter is inserted in the arm or groin.
+A thin, flexible tube called a catheter is inserted into the arm or groin.
 It is then guided to the diseased aortic valve.
-A balloon at the tip of the catheter is inflated which makes the valve opening larger.
+A balloon at the tip of the catheter is inflated, which expands the valve opening.

-• Aortic valve replacement: In this the surgeon removes the aortic valve and replaces it with a mechanical valve.
-Sometimes a valve made with cow, pig or human tissues are used.
+• Aortic valve replacement: The surgeon removes the aortic valve and replaces it with a mechanical valve.
+Sometimes a valve made with cow, pig, or human tissues is used.

 Your recovery depends on your specific heart condition and the type of procedure you have had.
-You will be given fluid and medicines through IV.
+You will be given fluids and medicines through IV.
 You may also be given oxygen through a mask.
-As you recover, the healthcare team looks for any signs of infection, checks your breathing, BP and heart rate.
+As you recover, the healthcare team looks for any signs of infection, checks that your breathing, blood pressure, and heart rate are normal.
 You will be asked to walk regularly.
-You may have to stay in hospital for five to seven days.
+You may have to stay in the hospital for five to seven days.

-Post your discharge you will be told not to drive or lift anything very heavy for six weeks.
+Post your discharge, you will be told not to drive or lift anything very heavy for six weeks.
 You will also have to go for regular follow-up appointments with the doctor.
 Imaging tests will be done to ensure that the valve is working correctly.
-In case you have a mechanical valve, you may have to take blood thinners for life to prevent any clots.
-You will be recommended to eat a healthy diet, get regular exercise, manage stress, stop smoking or using tobacco.
+If you have a mechanical valve, you may have to take blood thinners for life to prevent clots.
+You will be recommended to eat a healthy, balanced diet, engage in regular exercise, manage stress, and stop smoking or using tobacco.

-Talk to your doctor about the risks and benefits of aortic valve surgery.
+Discuss the risks and benefits of aortic valve surgery with your doctor.
 Understand what is involved and what the outlook will be after the surgery.
-As the surgery is being planned, talk to friends and family.
+As the surgery is being planned, consider discussing it with friends and family.
 Seek help to prepare and recover.
-It is important to have a support system close by to help you recover physically and emotionally from a major life event.
+It is essential to have a support system nearby to help you recover physically and emotionally from a significant life event.

 Frequently Asked Questions

-What are the risks of aortic valve surgery?
+6. What are the risks of aortic valve replacement?

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.